 Yurchenko is commonly used to refer to any vault employing a round-off onto the springboard, though it’s worth noting that technically only vaults where a salto is performed after contacting the table are classified in the Yurchenko family.
 Without a salto, these vaults are only referred to as “round-off” vaults and are classified in Group 1 instead of in Group 4 with the Yurchenkos.

 In modern elite gymnastics, this basic version of the round-off vault is what you do when you’re learning how to do a Yurchenko, or as a timer, but it isn’t a common competition vault.
-That hasn’t, however, stopped them from cropping up all over the code of points.
-We had three round-off non-salto vaults in the 2012 code, and currently have eight in the 2017-2020 code, despite the fact that none of these vaults have been submitted for naming at a competition.
+That hasn’t, however, stopped these vaults from cropping up all over the code of points.
+We had three round-off non-salto vaults in the 2012 code, and currently have eight in the 2022-2024 code, despite the fact that none of these vaults have been submitted for naming at a competition.
 They—including this one which came back to the code in 2013—are just being added for luck I guess.